timhealey3/what-plane-is-above-me/README.md

 ## What plane is above me?
-Ever ask yourself this question?
+"What plane is that" Ever ask yourself this question?
 I do, at least once a day.
-Fear not—the days of checking the radar app are over!
+Fear not, the days of checking the radar app are over!
 This API will automatically display what planes are above you at any given moment.

 ## How to use it
 Currently, this can only be used locally.
 You can run it with [uvicorn](https://www.uvicorn.org/):